Scripture Reading: Psalms 96 - 98 …

 God is WORTHY of praise!
 He is worthy of all that I can give ... but I don't give it to Him.
 Sin is taking the life God gave you and living it for yourself.
 But when you know God's salvation, when you really believe that He has provided an escape from His coming judgment on the world, when you know that you have been forgiven and that you will spend eternity with your Father in heaven in a perfect world ... guess what you do ... you REJOICE in the glory of God!
 You give thanks for His mercy and His grace and you live your life for HIM, by the power of His Spirit working within you, not because you HAVE to, but because you WANT to!!

 "Let those who love the LORD hate evil, for He guards the lives of His faithful ones and delivers them from the hand of the wicked.
 Light is shed upon the righteous and joy on the upright in heart.
 Rejoice in the LORD, you who are righteous, and praise His holy name" (97:10-12).
-This is the calling of all who know God.
-Some within Israel had experienced the renewing power of their God and trusted in Him.
-Their hope was not in their circumstances, but rather, in their God.
-Their joy was expressed in worship and so must ours be.
+This is the calling of all who know God and it leads to heartfelt worship!

 "Heavenly Father, Your glory is beyond what I can possibly understand, yet You have revealed Yourself in Your creation and in Your Son and in Your Word so that at this moment I can know You and worship You with JOY!!
 I praise You today for You are worthy to be praised and I thank You for Your forgiveness.
 Use me today in some way to glorify You, to exalt Your name, to declare that You alone are God.
 In Jesus' name, Amen"